Glasgow, Montana: History

+From 1885 to Montana Statehood in 1889, the tribes participated in agreements with the US government to re-drawing the Fort Peck reservation boundaries in exchange for federal subsidies.
+As more and more homesteaders moved into the surrounding areas, pressure was placed on Congress to open up the Fort Peck Reservation to homesteading, resulting in tribes leaving the Glasgow area.

 Glasgow was founded in 1887 as a railroad town by James Hill, who was responsible for creating many communities along the Hi-Line.
-He and a local railroader named the town when they spun a globe and their finger landed on Glasgow, Scotland.
+He and a local railroader named the town when they spun a globe with a finger landing on Glasgow, Scotland.
 Glasgow grew during the 1930s when President Franklin D. Roosevelt authorized the construction of the Fort Peck Dam, which became a major source of employment for the Glasgow area.

 During World War II, the Glasgow Army Airfield housed the 96th Bombardment Squadron and 614th Bombardment Squadron, flying B-17 Flying Fortresses, at different times during the war.
 Starting in December 1944, a German POW camp was established at the facility, lasting until the end of the war.
-After the war ended the base was closed, and part of the facility eventually became the present day Glasgow Airport.
+After the war ended the base was closed, and part of the facility eventually became the present day Glasgow Valley County Airport.
 Glasgow was the death place of Lieutenant Colonel Ronald Speirs, famed member of Easy Company, 101st Airborne.

 In the 1960s, the population rose to about 6,400 due to the nearby presence of the Glasgow Air Force Base, (SAC air command and housing B-52 bombers) used during the Vietnam War and the earlier part of the Cold War.
 A significant amount of mid-century modern and Googie-style architecture was built then.
 After the de-activation and closure of the base in 1969, Glasgow's population declined to about half its one-time size by 1990, when the loss rate stabilized.
-Glasgow currently functions as the major regional administrative, shopping and services hub for Valley County and some of the areas beyond.
+Glasgow still functions as the major regional administrative, shopping and services hub for Valley County and some of the areas beyond.